fengxia41103/myblog/content/downloads/pandoc/resume.md

         2. [Config Lenovo server to RAID][17]
         3. [RH Satellite][19]

-* Core developer of the `Lenovo Open Cloud` product.
+* `Lenovo Open Cloud` product.
+Principal developer.
 Forked [Netbox][18] by Digital Ocean.
 Retrofit its models and added functions to make it data center planning and orchestration tool.
   Extended Netbox architecture to include Redis for async